 The style of Jiu Jitsu NYC instruction we provide is known as Kokushi-ryu jiu jitsu, which was developed by KBI instructor Nobuyoshi Higashi.
 It is a highly practical form of jiu jitsu that can be applied to both sport and self-defense situations.

-We provide Jiu Jitsu NYC instruction for both adults and youths.
+We provide Japanese Jiu Jitsu NYC instruction for both adults and youths.